A Plague Tale: Requiem: Development

 Requiem was developed by French video game development company Asobo Studio.
-Similar to the first game, the game is set in Medieval France in the 14th century.
+Similar to the first game, the game is set in Medieval France during the mid-14th century.
 To ensure the authenticity of the locations, the team collaborated with Roxane Chila, a doctor in Medieval History, and browsed both Wikipedia and other specialized websites for additional information.
 They also drew inspirations from the personal experiences of some of their team members.
 The team decided early on that the game would have a different colour palette when compared with its predecessor.
 As a result, the setting of the game was moved from the gloomy, war-torn Aquitaine to Provence, which is more colorful and vibrant.
 According to lead writer Sébastien Renard, this created a "sharper contrast between the harsh reality of the medieval setting, in which terrible events are happening, and beautiful, sometimes uncharted environments".
 To create additional opportunities for puzzle-solving, the game introduces several new locations including harbours and marketplaces, in Requiem.
+The voice actors speak British English, whereas in the previous game, they spoke English with a French accent.

 A Plague Tale: Requiem was announced by Asobo Studio and publisher Focus Entertainment during Microsoft's E3 2021 press conference.
 The game competed for the Tribeca Games Award and was included as an official selection.
-The game was released on 18 October 2022 for PlayStation 5, Windows, and Xbox Series X/S. The release of a new generation of consoles allowed the game to render more than 300,000 rats at once.
-A cloud-only version was also to be released for Nintendo Switch on the same day.
+The game was released on 18 October 2022 for the PlayStation 5, Windows, and Xbox Series X/S. The release of a new generation of consoles allowed the game to render more than 300,000 rats at once.
+A cloud-only version was also to be released for the Nintendo Switch on the same day.

+Soundtrack

+The original soundtrack of A Plague Tale: Requiem, is composed by Olivier Deriviere, recorded at Estonian Public Broadcasting Studio and released under Black Screen Records.
+The soundtrack is an orchestral arrangement, including performers like Eric-Maria Couturier and the Estonian Philharmonic Chamber Choir.
+It was published on multiple platforms on the same day as the game's release.
+Alongside cello as a principal instrument, a diverse array of medieval musical instruments, such as medieval guitar, bagpipes, lute, flute, nyckelharpa, and viola de gamba were used.
+A 40-minute concert was performed on 24 November 2022 and broadcast on the official YouTube channel of the publisher of the game, Focus Entertainment.

+According to Olivier Deriviere's official channel on Spotify and shazammed tracks, following the main theme, which shares its name with the game, specific tracks like "No Turning Back" and "Brother" have resonated with more audiences.
+The lyrics of "Ô ma belle lune" (O my beautiful moon) are written by Olivier Deriviere and are featured in both the first and last tracks of the A Plague Tale: Requiem Original Soundtrack.
+The composer created a walkthrough on YouTube in which he explained the in-game music in detail.

 Reception

-A Plague Tale: Requiem received "generally favorable reviews" from critics, according to review aggregator Metacritic.
+A Plague Tale: Requiem received "generally favorable" reviews from critics, according to review aggregator website Metacritic.